Cyber Security

 Delivery model

-Fully managed, outsourced service
+Fully managed, outsourced service run by the vendor

 In-house, outsourced, or hybrid function